Tutorials¶

 .

-The next command simulates 4 samples of chromosome 1 from each of the four
+The next command simulates 2 diploid samples of chromosome 1 from each of the four

 populations, and saves the output to a file called afr-america-chr1.trees